Archaeology of CAD

 Reconstruction of Steven A. Coons's 'Coons Patch' (c1964)

 Figures.
 Software Reconstruction of Steven A. Coons’s “Coons Patch”, a pioneering mathematical technique for curved surface representation.
+Displayed at the Designing the Computational Image, Imagining Computational Design exhibition, Miller Institute of Contemporary Art, Carnegie Mellon University, 2017.
 Photos byTom Little.

 Reconstruction of Ivan Sutherland’s ‘Sketchpad’ (1963)